secluso/secluso/HOW_TO.md

 Click on "Add app" and then on the Android or iOS icon.

 Now you need to register our app.
-For the package name, add: privastead.camera
+For the package name, add: com.secluso.mobile

 Then click on Register App.